Regulations relating to resource management in the petroleum activities

 f) name of vessel, call sign and name of fisheries expert,

-g) potential port calls in Norwegian inland waters.
+g) potential ports of call in Norwegian inland waters.

-The licensee shall submit a final report to the above-mentioned authorities via the Norwegian Petroleum Directorate's web-based reporting system for surveys as soon as the survey is complete.
+The licensee shall submit a final report to the above-mentioned authorities as soon as the survey is complete.

 The Norwegian Petroleum Directorate can grant exemptions from the deadlines designated above.